 People were also worried about aspartame in the mid-1990s and in 2006.
-In the mid-1990s an article linked the artificial sweeter to rising brain cancer rates, however, this article had very little scientific basis and many later studies showed that aspartame was safe for humans.
+In the mid-1990s an article linked the artificial sweetener to rising brain cancer rates, however, this article had very little scientific basis and many later studies showed that aspartame was safe for humans.
 In 2006, another study in rats suggested a link to cancer but the European Food Safety Authority (EFSA) found that the study had some major flaws and concluded that aspartame does not increase the risk of cancer below the daily recommended level.
 Even people who consume a lot of sweetened foods take in well below this amount.

 Large studies looking at humans have now provided strong evidence that artificial sweeteners do not increase the risk of cancer.
 For example, one study looked at almost half a million people and found that aspartame does not increase the risk of leukaemia, lymphoma or brain cancer.